qcserestipy/instagram-api-go-client/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+See [CONTRIBUTE.md](CONTRIBUTE.md) for guidelines.

 ## License